shoutem/shoutem.github.io/docs/extensions/reference/_posts/1970-01-03-ExtensionExports.md

 ## _server/index.js_

-No named exports are currently reserved.
+No predefined exports are currently reserved.
 This part will be used once we enable the creation of React settings pages!